AdamLevs/Basic-Secure/README.md

   sudo chmod +x /usr/local/bin/daily_maintenance.sh
   ```

-- Configure cron job to run daily:
+- Configure a cron job to run the script daily:
   ```bash
   sudo crontab -e
   ```
-  Add the following line:
+  Add the following line to run the script every day at 2:00 AM:
   ```
   0 2 * * * /usr/local/bin/daily_maintenance.sh
   ```

-  This will run the script every day at 2:00 AM.
+This script should include tasks such as updating packages, cleaning up unnecessary files, updating virus definitions, and running security scans.
+Ensure that the script contains all necessary maintenance tasks for your specific server setup.

 ## 3. Install Security Tools